Calibrachoa Growth and Care Guide

 Soil Requirements

 Calibrachoa prefers light, well-draining soil rich in organic material.
 The ideal pH range is slightly acidic, from 5.5 to 6.5.
-Soil that is too alkaline can hinder nutrient uptake, resulting in poor plant health.
-For heavy clay soils, incorporate compost or soil conditioner to improve drainage.
-For container growth, a high-quality, lightweight potting mix with good drainage is essential to prevent waterlogged roots and promote healthy growth.
+When the soil becomes too alkaline, Calibrachoa can struggle to take up nutrients, even if you’re fertilizing regularly.
+In heavy clay soils, I always work in compost or soil conditioner to improve structure.
+For containers, a high-quality potting mix made for flowering plants makes a noticeable difference in root health and overall performance.

 Watering Needs